-Executive Director at Oakland A’s Fund
+Oakland A’s Fund

-An East Bay native, Zach graduated from Berkeley High School and earned a BA in History from UC Santa Cruz.
+An East Bay native, Zach graduated from Berkeley High School and earned a BA in history from UC Santa Cruz.
 He began his career teaching Special Education in Oakland at Lionel Wilson High School.
 He moved on to direct a youth summer program at UC Berkeley for children with autism.
 Somehow, Zach found spare time to intern with the Warriors!
 He began in 2007 as a Ball Boy/Locker Room Attendant.
 Over the years, he has been recognized for his productivity and work ethic with promotions to Equipment Assistant, Assistant Equipment Manager, and Summer League Basketball Operations Manager.

 When Zach is not working or attending work related events he enjoys spending time with his family, checking out new restaurants, reading and playing chess with his son, watching the occasional Rugby game, and of course playing basketball.
 Something that many people do not know about Zach is that he is French Canadian and can speak French fluently.